In The Direction Of Healing: Suicide Prevention Awareness Month

 Community action

-SAMHSA has found that community action, widespread activities, and education are some of the most effective ways to make long-lasting changes in the suicide prevention movement.
+SAMHSA has found that community action, widespread activities, and education are some of the most effective ways to make long-lasting changes in efforts to prevent suicide.
 Community action can include parades, local fundraisers, talks, classes, or community-wide events.
 The more voices supporting and discussing a cause, the less it may feel mysterious or stigmatized for those considering seeking help.
-If people have access to resources, and they’re readily available and normalized, people within the community may feel safer reaching out to them.
+If people have resources, and they’re readily available and normalized, people within the community may feel safer reaching out to them.

 As social connection is one of the leading factors of mental health and wellness, having a solid community may help people feel respected and vital to those around them.